flashbots/flashbots-docs/docs/flashbots-protect/rpc/bundle-cache.md

 ## Create a Bundle ID

-To submit a transaction and add it to a cached bundle, first create a bundle ID.
+To start addding transactions to a bundle, first create a bundle ID.
 We recommend using a UUID (v4).
 You can generate a UUID at [uuidgenerator.net](https://www.uuidgenerator.net/version4) or with any uuid library.

 ## Connect to Flashbots Protect with Bundle ID